appsmithorg/appsmith-docs/website/docs/reference/widgets/text.md

 <dd>

-Sets the width of the widget's border.
-Accepts number values only, in px.
+Specifies the width of the widget's border, accepting only numerical values in pixels (px).

 </dd>